LSXPrime/Aegis/README.md

   protecting this file).
 - **License Loading:** The client application loads the license file using `LicenseManager.LoadLicenseAsync()`.
 - **Validation:**
-    - **Offline Validation:** The license is validated locally using cryptographic signatures and checksums.
+    - **Offline Validation:** The license is validated locally using cryptographic signatures, checksums, and any registered custom validation rules.
     - **Online Validation:** For floating and concurrent licenses, the client library connects to the Aegis.Server.AspNetCore to validate the license and manage activations.
 - **Feature Access:** The application checks for enabled features using `LicenseManager.IsFeatureEnabled()`.